evereven-tech/horizons-omnichat/docs/enterprise/index.md

 Think of this as having a Formula 1 pit crew for your chatbot deployment.
 We fine-tune every aspect of your system for maximum performance.

 > 🔧 **Technical Note**: Our optimization process includes custom model training on your domain-specific data, significantly improving response accuracy.

-A real-world example: We helped a legal firm achieve 40% faster response times and 60% more accurate answers by fine-tuning models with their specific legal documentation.

 #### High Availability Infrastructure